10 Important Things You Need to Do When Finishing Your Attic

 You don’t need much headroom or a large landing just to store boxes in your attic.
 But the second you turn your attic into living space, it’s a whole new ballgame.
 You’ll need a much larger staircase and landing to accommodate furniture.
 The stairs have to be wide enough to handle a dresser or sofa, but also have a large enough landing to handle the turn at the top.

 Call In a Pro for a Structural Analysis

 Your attic floor may be strong enough to store your Christmas decorations, but that doesn’t mean it’s strong enough to support the weight of furniture and people.
 Don’t assume you can add walls, flooring and drywall and call it an attic expansion.
-Start by hiring a pro to conduct a structural analysis.
-They’ll detail any floor and roof structural modifications and come up with recommendations for placement of any bump outs.
+Start by hiring a pro to conduct structural analysis.
+They’ll detail any floor and roof structural modifications and come up with recommendations for the placement of any bump-outs.

 Get a Quote From an HVAC Contractor

 Many DIYers try to cut corners by installing electric baseboard heaters and a window AC unit to heat and cool their new attic space.
 Electric baseboard heaters and window AC units may be cheaper upfront, but they cost a lot more to run.
 Plus, they don’t allow for fresh air exchange, a requirement in most building codes.